 Many families trek to Weldon Springs to visit Veterans Point, a lakeside memorial that honors veterans.
 Made of 20 tons of granite, it’s quite the sight and a special place to visit for those that wish to honor the service of our veterans.

 This is a popular place to go bird-watching and we saw an abundance of bluejays at Weldon Springs, which was a treat.
-You can also go cross country skiing here on the 3-mile Whitetail Ski Trail.
+You can also go cross country skiing or snowshoeing here on the 3-mile Whitetail Ski Trail.
 Just be careful for the drop-offs on the edges of the trails as you go!

 Gather together outside